easybuilders/easybuild-tutorial/docs/adding_support_software/README.md

       template value.

     * A good way to check whether the `py-eb-tutorial` command works correctly is by running it as a sanity check command.
-If the `eb-tutorial` dependency is not included as a depedency the sanity check will fail, since the `py-eb-tutorial` command basically just runs the `eb-tutorial` command.
+If the `eb-tutorial` dependency is not included as a dependency the sanity check will fail, since the `py-eb-tutorial` command basically just runs the `eb-tutorial` command.